 Research on Dealing with Construction Permits

 Doing Business considers the following list of papers as relevant for research on dealing with construction permits.
 Some papers—denoted with an asterisk (*)—use Doing Business data for their empirical analysis.
-If we've missed any important research, please let us know.
+If we have missed any important research, please let us know.

 Author(s): Kevin Poel, Wim Marneffe, Samantha Bielen, Bas van Aarle, Lode Vereeck